Welcome to FibroDaze

 The goal of FibroDaze blog is to help others who have fibromyalgia live a better life.
 I will write about how to improve our fibromyalgia symptoms, including our emotional well-being.
 I would like to post at least twice a week, but because of the ups and downs of fibromyalgia, this may not always be possible.
 I will try my best.

 I hope you will stay in touch with me.
 Please feel free to contact me about anything.
+You can also get in touch with me through social media.

 Please note that the information contained on this site is provided for informational purposes only and is not, nor is it ever intended to be, a substitute for professional medical advice or professional recommendations, diagnosis, or treatment.
 Always seek the advice of your physician(s) or other qualified healthcare provider(s).